HL7/davinci-pct/input/pagecontent/formal_specification.md

 This implementation guide sets expectations for two types of systems:

-* **Client** systems are electronic medical records, pharmacy systems (for drugs that are part of a medical benefit) and other clinical and administrative systems responsible for requesting AEOBs
+* **Client** systems are electronic medical records, pharmacy systems (for drugs that are part of a medical benefit) and other clinical and administrative systems responsible for requesting AEOBs.
-* **Payer** systems are systems run by insurers, clearing houses and other organizations that are responsible for relaying or responding to requests for patient cost information
+* **Payer** systems adjudicate GFEs that have been submitted by a healthcare provider.
+The systems determine if a provider is in or out of network, verify patient eligibility, apply contracted amounts the provider’s network status needs to be confirmed, patient eligibility verified, and apply member cost sharing amounts.

 #### Profiles
 This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html) and terminology artifacts to describe the content to be shared as part of AEOB requests and responses.